 Snapchat was largely considered a fad and looked upon with confusion and amusement when it first launched in the early 2010s.
 It seemed like another medium for silly micro-content that had no real commercial applications.
 Most investors, brands, and advertisers thought Snapchat was a dubious platform around which it was impossible to build communities and engage core audiences.
 And then the app sparked a wildfire.
 Between May and November of 2012, the number of messages exchanged on the app increased from one million to one billion per day.
 Snapchat had captured the attention of Millennials.
-It has since snagged Gen Z and is only continuing to grow.
+Since snagging Generation Z, Snapchat continues to expand its audience.

 53% of Americans between the ages of 18-24 use Snapchat on a daily basis.
-It is one of Gen Z’s main methods for communicating with friends, engaging with brands, and exchanging messages online.
-Consider that, in 2020, Gen Z will command 40% of total consumer shopping in the US, and that 57% of millennials will spontaneously purchase items after engaging with paid content on social media.
+Snapchat acts as one of Generation Z’s main methods for communicating with friends, engaging with brands, and exchanging messages online.
+Consider that, in 2020, Generation Z will command 40% of total consumer shopping in the US, and that 57% of millennials will spontaneously purchase items after engaging with paid content on social media.
 This is all to say that social is a key channel for driving sales, and that Snapchat drives more Millennial and Gen Z conversions than any other social platform.

-Snapchat offers a plethora of innovative ad units that are uniquely engaging and impactful.
+Snapchat offers a plethora of innovative ad units designed to feel engaging and impactful.
 With the beta testing and slow rollout of Snapchat Dynamic Ads, sponsoring products and services on the platform has never been easier.
 Snapchat Dynamic Ads allow brands to serve custom product ads at scale that optimize based on user devices, demography, screen sizes, product prices, and more.

 Advertisers can use Snapchat’s more traditional ad units – like video units, static image units, or rich media assets – for a wide range of branding and sales objectives.
-Keep in mind that 90% of Snapchat’s user base is aged 13-24, and that more than 60% of its user base is female.
+Keep in mind that 90% of Snapchat’s user base ranges between 13-24, and that more than 60% of its user base is female.
 Cosmetics brands can cast a pretty wide net on Snapchat with, say, a 15-second video spot targeting high school girls that follow Proactiv and drive robust results.
 The ad unit could drive users to the brand’s online store.
-It could also drive users to landing pages where they’ll be prompted to enter contests, redeem coupons, or learn more about a product or service.
+It could also drive users to landing pages where they can enter contests, redeem coupons, or learn more about a product or service.
 With the ability to granularly target high-value consumers in real-time, it’s no wonder that Snapchat’s reported ad revenue ballooned to $1.2 billion in 2019.

 Curating Unique User Experiences Through Augmented Reality